Mothers of Srebrenica: Court case

-In 2014 the Mothers filed a separate claim against the Dutch government using a series of different terms, and the Dutch court found for the Mothers of Srebrenica but found the Netherlands liable for only 300 of the 10000 deaths.
+In 2014 the Mothers filed a separate claim against the Dutch government using a series of different terms, and the Dutch court found the Netherlands liable for only 300 of the 10000 deaths.
 The legal basis that differentiated the two was that in the second trial the court looked at the issue of effective control: command shifted at the point where the safe haven was overrun; at that point, effective control shifted from the United Nations to the Dutch government due to the loss of command structures.
 The Dutch government was found to be responsible for safety of the safe haven for that short time.

 This second case upheld the United Nations' immunity.
 The precedent of this case is that participating state under a United Nations flag may be liable where the UN immunity is enforced.

 In 2019 the Supreme Court of the Netherlands ruled that the Dutch forces were 10% liable for the massacre given the 10% probability that they could have prevented it.
 The Dutch compound held 350 Muslims who were unknown to Serbian forces but were still evicted from the compound on Serbian demands; the court ruled the Dutch forces directly responsible for their deaths.
 Mothers of Srebrenica were in attendance but were not provided with translators, and they had to be informed about the ruling afterwards.